Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 • add vegetables to sauté them

-• cereals or legumes come next
+• grains or legumes come next

 Nothing is removed from the cauldron.